Rysully333/reactprojects/chessAI/README.md

 In addition, information from the Lichess database is used to augment user and board information.

 ### Instuctions to run
-Install packages - "npm i"
+Install packages - "npm i".

 To run the frontend, "npm run dev".

 To run the backend, navigate to the server.js file, and run "node server.js"

 ### Example Use Cases